String Theory from Maximal Supersymmetry: 6-point EFT Amplitudes with N=4 SUSY

-The only way to avoid the massless loops is to consider the Abelian case $N_1 =1$.
-This means dropping the color-ordering and dealing with an EFT of a massless Abelian $\mathcal{N}=4$ supermultiplet.
+While a priori one may think that the Coulomb branch breaks the $SU(4)$ R-symmetry, there exist more complicated breaking patterns that can restore this symmetry.
+Similarly, one can also consider whether the diagrams with massless states at 1-loop interfere with the assumption of tree-level factorization, but scaling $N_2 \gg N_1$ handles that.\footnote{We are grateful to Simon Caron-Huot for pointing out these two loopholes in our original argument.} Thus, the 6-scalar amplitudes of the Coulomb branch must include Levi–Civita's in the local terms.\footnote{An alternative way to avoid the massless loops is to consider the case $N_1 =1$, i.e. the EFT of a massless Abelian $\mathcal{N}=4$ supermultiplet.
 There is no Parke–Taylor scattering, no cubic interactions, and the leading interaction is $\Tr F^4$.
 We have analyzed this case (see Appendix \ref{app:DBI} for details) and find that {\em no nonlinear constraints} arise on the 4-point Wilson coefficients from the combination of tree-level factorization and maximal SUSY of the 6-point amplitude.
-So, in the Abelian case, there are no nonlinear constraints on the 4-point Wilson coefficients and the Abelian Coulomb branch amplitudes survive.
-That is consistent with the explanation above: the massless loops of the non-Abelian field break tree-level factorization for the Coulomb branch EFT amplitudes.
+So, in the Abelian case the Coulomb branch amplitudes survive.}